resthub/resthub.org/backbone-stack.rst

     });

-You can also customize the rendering context by defining a context property :
+You can customize the rendering context by defining a context property :

 .. code-block:: javascript

     var MyView = Backbone.ResthubView.extend({

         template: myTemplate,

         context: {
             messages: messages,
             collection: this.collection